geanders/test_directory/coding.md

 at other people's open code and seeing how they built things."
 [Coders, p.
 163]

+> "**handle** *n.* 1. [from CB slang] An electronic pseudonym; a 'nom de guerre' intended to conceal the user's true identity."
+[New Hackers Dictionary, p.
+239]

+> "**README file** *n.* Hacker's eye-introduction traditionally included in the top-level directory of a Unix source distribution, containing a pointer to more detailed documentation, credits, miscellaneous revision history, notes, etc. (The file may be named README, or READ.ME, or rarely ReadMe or readme.txt or some other variant.) ...
+When asked, hackers invariably relate the README convention to the famous scene in Lewis Carroll's *Alice's Adventures in Wonderland* in which Alice confronts magic munchies labeled 'Eat Me' and 'Drink Me'."
+[New Hackers Dictionary, pp. 378--379]

 ## Other languages

 > "I'll posit that BASIC is, historically, the most consequential